EinsPommes/Apps-Hood-os-/mail client/README.md

 - Credentials are stored securely in `~/.config/hood-mail/`
 - No plaintext passwords are stored in the database
 - Secure connection handling for IMAP/SMTP
+- OAuth2 support for providers that recommend it

 ## Contributing